scomup/EasyGaussianSplatting/docs/forward.md

 ## 3. Project the 3D Covariance to 2D Image as a 2D Covariance

-When a 3D Gaussian is projected onto a 2D scene, it can be represented as a 2D Gaussian distribution.
+When a 3D Gaussian is projected onto a 2D image, it can be represented as a 2D Gaussian distribution.
 Equation (3) shows the formula for calculating the covariance matrix of this 2D Gaussian distribution.

 $$
 \begin{aligned}